marko-js-samples/marko-color-picker/README.md

 ## Testing

-`marko-devtools` comes packaged with testing frameworking built on top of [mocha](https://mochajs.org/).
+`marko-cli` comes packaged with testing frameworking built on top of [mocha](https://mochajs.org/).
 We can easily add tests for our components, by adding a `test.js` inside the directory of the component.
 First let's add a test assertion library [chai](http://chaijs.com/):